Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 There can also be misunderstanding on both sides.
 The partner who controls emotions less can resent the other for seeming not to care about the child or acting superior.
 The partner who controls emotions more may not understand how much the one who is more emotional must be that way.
 Neither may grasp what they see in the other is normal and right.

 In some couples there seems to be turn-taking in emotional control.
-When one partner is deep in grief, the other controls his or her emotions enough to do the basics and perhaps to say things meant to be soothing and supportive.
+When one partner is deep in grief, the other controls his or her emotions enough to do the basics.
+Perhaps that spouse says things that are meant to be soothing and supportive.

 The one who wants more conversation might decide to wait it out, but might still feel angry that the partner will not talk.
 Also, just as the spouse who wants to talk finds the other’s silence frustrating and infuriating, the spouse who wants to talk less can be irritated by the other’s pressure to talk.

 The main point is that you should expect and tolerate differences between you and your partner.
-Doing so is not likely to make the grieving process any easier, but it should help you and your spouse to maintain a stronger couple relationship as you deal with the death of your child.
+Doing so is not likely to make the grieving process any easier.
+However, it should help you and your spouse to maintain a stronger couple relationship as you deal with the death of your child.

 Realize that there is no single path that couples who do well together follow.
 There is no formula, no sure series of steps that will guarantee a good outcome.
-Each couple starts at a different place, has different problems to deal with, has different resources available, and brings different histories (including different past experiences with death and other losses), different values, and different personalities to the situation.
+Each couple starts at a different place, has different problems to deal with, and has different resources available.
+They each bring with them different histories (including different past experiences with death and other losses).
+They also have different values, and different personalities to add to the situation.
 So each journey is unique.

 Some couples have no serious problems after their child’s death.
 But other couples, even years later, struggle to build a comfortable, connecting relationship.

 As bereaved parents, you travel with luggage from your past.
 Included in that luggage are your previous experiences, as individuals and as a couple, with death and grief.
-Such experiences can be a source of problems if, for example, your child’s death opens up new and difficult matters concerning a previous death.
+Such experiences can be a source of problems.
+Your child’s death could open up new and difficult matters concerning a previous death.

-And if you or your spouse have never dealt with a major death before, some things are likely to be harder.
-A first death can produce painful struggles not only with the death but with your own morality, God’s will, how and when to control emotions, whither to ask for help, what a funeral involves, how to deal with the legal and insurance matters, and many other issues.
+If you or your spouse have never dealt with a major death before, some things are likely to be harder.
+A first death can produce painful struggles not only with the death but with your own morality, God’s will, how and when to control emotions.
+You whither to ask for help on what a funeral involves, how to deal with the legal and insurance matters, and many other issues.
 All this can make the pain and confusion of bereavement more challenging.

 A child’s death can be so uniquely painful that there are real limits to how much experience can help.
-Even if you have dealt with the death of others who were very important in your life, you may never have dealt with feelings as deep and powerful or confusion as profound as you have experienced with your child’s death.
+You may have dealt with the death of others who were very important in your life.
+But you may never have dealt with feelings as deep, confusing, or as profound as you have experienced with your child’s death.

 A couple’s history together also can make them vulnerable to problems following the death of their child.
-If you have lived together for years with intense anger at one another, chronically hurt feelings, communication problems that make almost every day of your relationship together very hard, and frequent doubts about your partnership, you lack a very solid foundation on which to work together after your child dies.
-I am not talking here about the ordinary squabbles, anger, and frustrations of married life, but about grinding day-after-day difficulties.
+Perhaps you have lived together for years with intense anger at one another, and chronically hurt feelings.
+You may have communication problems that make your relationship together very hard, and cause frequent doubts about your partnership.
+If this is true, you lack a solid foundation on which to work together after your child dies.
+I’m not talking about the ordinary squabbles, anger, and frustrations of married life, but about grinding day-after-day difficulties.

 For some couples with a long history of relationship difficulties, the child’s death intensifies the problems.
 If they squabbled before, they argue more often and more bitterly afterward.
 If there was already considerable anger in the marriage, the child’s death intensifies those feelings.